1234Paras/CRUDAPP/README.md

 # CRUDAPP
-This is a CRUD APP for adding Details.
+This is a CRUD APP for Creating, Removing, Updating, and Deleting Details.

 Technologies used :-
 •HTML,